MarcoLoc95/ALMB/book/some_content/chap6_1.md

-# What has Fourier to do with optics
+# What has Fourier got to do with optics?

 Plane waves and spherical waves
 ---